 To perform this operation, refer to the section Updating firewalls by using SNS CLI scripts.

 11.3 Replacing an SNS firewall through an RMA

-If you need to replace a firewall that the SMC server manages, follow the usual procedure for replacing an appliance through an RMA (Return Material Authorization).
+If you need to replace a firewall that SMC manages, follow the usual procedure for replacing an appliance through an RMA (Return Material Authorization).